quantumlib/Cirq/dev_tools/triage-party/README.md

     export GITHUB_TOKEN="yourtokenhere"
     ```

-3. Run Triage Party locally using Docker.
-The script `./run-local.sh` in this directory runs
+3. Run Triage Party locally in a container using either Podman or Docker.
+The script
+    `./run-local.sh` makes this convenient; it pulls an image for Triage Party from a container
+    registry and runs it with the appropriate Cirq configuration files.
+(Note: this produces
-    Triage Party in the Docker image built above.
-Note: this command produces _a lot_ of output
+    _a lot_ of output.)
-    as Triage Party pulls content from GitHub.

     ```shell
     ./run-local.sh